dgerosa/spops/README.md

 We also provide a simple python module to facitate access to our database. `spops` is compatibule with both Python 2 and Python 3 and can installed from the [Python Package index](https://pypi.python.org/pypi/surrkick) using:

     pip install spops

-The module contains a single class, called `database`
+The module contains a single class, called `database`.
+To initialize the class:

+    import spops
+    db = spops.database(h5filename='spops.h5',h5dir=None)

+The input parameters are:

+  - `h5filename`: database file name, default is `spops.h5`.
+  - `h5dir`: directory of the database; if `None` (default) the code will look for detabase in both the location where the `spops` module is installed (i.e. `os.path.dirname(os.path.abspath(__file__))`) and the execution location (i.e. `.`).

+The population sysnthesis run of interest can be specified using a python dictionary with the keys as above, so for instance

+    model = {"kicks":"70", "spins":"collapse", "tides":"time", "detector":"LIGO"}

+One can then access the datasets described above by just calling the database class:

+    var='chieff'
+    print db(model,var)

+A few technical notes:
-Note that `database` is a singleton: only one istance can exist at any time.
+  - The `database` class is a [singleton](https://en.wikipedia.org/wiki/Singleton_pattern): only one istance can exist at any time.
 Multiple calls will return pointers to the same instance.
+This is done to prevent useless memory allocation.
+  - The class remembers which dataset have already been loaded, and read from file only if necessary.
+Each subsequent access to the same dataset is load from memory, not disk.
+So for instance:

+        from contexttimer import timer
+        @timer()
+        def read_from_spops(model,var):
+            return db(model,var)
+        read_from_spops(model,var)
+        read_from_spops(model,var)

+        >>>> function read_from_spops execution time: 0.006
+        >>>> function read_from_spops execution time: 0.000